WLCG-AuthZ-WG/common-jwt-profile/profile.md

 At the time of writing (August 2025), it was decided to postpone the specification of the scope for _listing directories_ on storage services.

-For a given computing resource, the defined authorization activities include:
+For a given computing resource, the defined authorizations include:

-*   **compute.read:** 'Read' or query information about job status and attributes.
+*   **compute.read** &mdash; 'Read' or query information about job status and attributes.
-*   **compute.modify:** Modify or change the attributes of an existing job.
+*   **compute.modify** &mdash; Modify or change the attributes of an existing job.
-*   **compute.create:** Create or submit a new job at the computing resource.
+*   **compute.create** &mdash; Create or submit a new job at the computing resource.
-*   **compute.cancel:** Delete a job from the computing resource, potentially terminating a running job.
+*   **compute.cancel** &mdash; Delete a job from the computing resource, potentially terminating a running job.

 We use explicit "storage" and "compute" prefixes in the scope names to prevent token confusion at the issuer; if the unadorned string 'create' were used for both storage and compute cases, a token meant for uploading job results could potentially be usable for submitting jobs to a computing resource.